 The seminar programme can be found at:

-- Become familiar with terminology used in a broad range of bioscientific areas.
+- Understand the terminology used in a broad range of bioscientific areas

-- Become acquainted with different aspects of current "state-of-the-art" developments that lead to new scientific breakthroughs.
+- Understand different aspects of current «state-of-the-art» developments that lead to new scientific breakthoughs

 Required Previous Knowledge

 A Bachelor´s degree in biology, molecular biology or equivalent (minimum).